luobin23628/TKKeyBoard/README.md

 ## License

-AFNetworking is available under the MIT license.
+AFNetworking is available under the Apache v2 license.
 See the LICENSE file for more info.